DataDog/integrations-core/anyscale/README.md

 ## Setup

-To install and configure the Datadog Agent with the Ray integration on Anyscale, follow [this documentation][6].
+To install and configure the Datadog Agent with the Ray integration on Anyscale, see the [official Anyscale documentation][6].

 ## Data Collected

-See the [Data Collected by Ray][4].
+See the [Ray integration's Data Collected section][4].

 ## Troubleshooting